env0/terratag/README.md

 ## Why?

 Maintaining tags across your application is hard, especially when done manually.
-Terratag enables you to easily add tags to your existing IaC and benefit from some cross-resource tag applications you wish you had thought of when you had just started writing your Terraform, saving you tons of time and making future updates easy.
+Terratag enables you to easily add tags to your existing IaC and benefit from some cross-resource tag applications you wish you had thought of when you had just started writing your OpenTofu/Terraform, saving you tons of time and making future updates easy.
 [Read more](https://d1.awsstatic.com/whitepapers/aws-tagging-best-practices.pdf) on why tagging is important.

 ## How?

 ### Prerequisites

-- Terraform 0.12 through 1.x
+- OpenTofu 1.x or Terraform 0.12 through 1.x.

 ### Usage